 Ahh…the day after Thanksgiving.
 A day for releasing your inner shopaholic and trying to figure out what to do with all those leftovers from you family’s feast the day before.
 I’m generally not a big leftover fan.
 I don’t like the way food tastes when it’s reheated.
 I know, I’m weird.
 But, one thing I’ve found is that if you transform the leftovers into something new in the right way, the leftovers are practically shiny and new all over again.
 Those are the kind of leftovers I can get down with!
+For example, I’m a big fan of this Leftover Thanksgiving Breakfast Recipe: Turkey Egg Casserole (For Four).

 Here’s an easy and delicious idea for leftover turkey and cooked vegetables.
 This one is also great if you’re still entertaining guests the next day – make a couple batches if you have a lot of friends and family over!
 I used leftover cooked brussels sprouts, but most cooked vegetables would easily work in this recipe.